Cayo Largo del Sur

 Christopher Columbus is said to have visited the island on his second expedition in 1494, and Sir Francis Drake may have also stopped on the island during his circumnavigation of the globe.
 Pirates also likely used the island as a base.

 Today, pristine beach, scuba diving, and wildlife draw tourists to the island, but no people live there permanently; locals who work in the hotels stay for about 20 days, then return to their families on nearby islands.
 There are five all-inclusive resort hotels on the island.

-A major tourist attraction of Cayo Largo are the west beaches, Playa Sirena, and Playo Paraiso.
+A major tourist attraction of Cayo Largo is the best beaches, Playa Sirena, and Playa Paraiso.
 These beaches are a kilometre apart, and one may easily walk between them when the tide is not full.
-Playa Paraiso offers more privacy for the nudist, while Sirena offers full service facilities for tourists.
+Playa Paraiso offers more privacy for the nudist, while Sirena offers full-service facilities for tourists.
 Sirena offers one of the finest under-developed beaches in the world.
-Activities on the beach may be curtailed during turtle egg laying season.
+Activities on the beach may be curtailed during turtle egg-laying season.
 The beach has water sports related to the hotels, a restaurant, dolphin attraction, docks for catamaran trips.
 The lee side of the beach features tidal flats where many very large starfish congregate and other tropical fish are easily viewed.